Vacuum-Tube/OSM-TPF2-Importer/doc/Tutorial.md

 However, if you want to use [the Autobahn Mod](https://www.transportfever.net/filebase/entry/5157-autobahnkreuz-tpf2/) anyway, use `build_autobahn = false` to avoid those lanes being built.
 After the import you can lay the dedicated Autobahn directly.

+## Train Stations
+The [Freestyle train station](https://steamcommunity.com/workshop/filedetails/?id=2363493916) can build stations along existing tracks and is therefore perfectly suited to apply at the generated tracks.

 # 8. Use Overpass to add OSM data by hand